sophieklm/mood/README.md

 REST API Server with React frontend to allow a user to perform a mood check in and see insights about their mood.

+# TO DO

+- Make feeling multi-select and store as array
+- Get validations and error messages to render nicely
+- Reverse table order
+- Specs
+- Sort out backend data storage

 # Run

 ```